syncfusion-content/fileformat-docs/File-Formats/Presentation/NuGet-Packages-Required.md

 </tr>
 </table>

 N> 1.
-The "Syncfusion.OfficeChartToImageConverter.Wpf.nupkg" NuGet package is only supported from 4.0 .NET Framework onwards.
+The "Syncfusion.OfficeChartToImageConverter.Wpf.nupkg" NuGet package is supported only from 4.0 .NET Framework onwards.
 N> 2.
 The “Syncfusion.Xamarin.PresentationRenderer.nupkg” and “Syncfusion.PresentationRenderer.Net.Core.nupkg” NuGet packages supports chart to image conversion only from .NET Standard 2.0 onwards.

-## NuGet Package Installation and Uninstallation
+## NuGet package installation and uninstallation

-To use NuGet package in your project, please refer the NuGet Package [Installation](https://help.syncfusion.com/extension/syncfusion-nuget-packages/nuget-install-and-configuration) and [Uninstallation](https://help.syncfusion.com/extension/syncfusion-nuget-packages/nuget-uninstallation-process) sections.
+To use NuGet package in your project, refer to the NuGet package [Installation](https://help.syncfusion.com/extension/syncfusion-nuget-packages/nuget-install-and-configuration) and [Uninstallation](https://help.syncfusion.com/extension/syncfusion-nuget-packages/nuget-uninstallation-process) sections.

-PowerPoint Presentation NuGet packages can be installed and uninstalled using Package Manager Console.
-In Visual Studio, select **Tools > NuGet Package Manager > Package Manager Console** and execute the below commands in respective platforms.
+The PowerPoint Presentation NuGet packages can be installed and uninstalled using the Package Manager Console.
+In Visual Studio, select **Tools > NuGet Package Manager > Package Manager Console** and execute the following commands in respective platforms.

-N> Syncfusion components are available in nuget.org
+N> The Syncfusion components are available in nuget.org

 <table>
 <tr>
 <thead>
 <th><b>Platform(s)</b></th>
 <th><b>Install</b></th>
-<th><b>UnInstall</b></th>
+<th><b>Uninstall</b></th>
 </thead>
 </tr>
 <tr>